Jonathanpangkey/Redis_URL_Shortener/README.md

 This project is created to learn and demonstrate the usage of Redis as a key-value store for URL shortening.
 The application consists of a backend built with Spring Boot and Redis, and a frontend built with plain HTML, CSS, and JavaScript.

+## Components
+### Backend Components

+- **UrlShortenerApplication.java**: Main class to run the Spring Boot application.
+- **UrlShortenerController.java**: REST controller to handle URL shortening and redirection.
+- **UrlShortenerService.java**: Service class to handle the business logic for URL shortening.
+- **UrlRequest.java**: Class to create an object that represent URL request payloads.
+- **CorsConfig.java**: Handling the cors configuration.

+### Frontend Components

+- **index.html**: Main HTML file with the form for URL input.
+- **style.css**: Basic CSS for styling the frontend.
+- **app.js**: JavaScript to handle form submission and interaction with the backend.

 ## How to Use

 ### Prerequisites